deandresugandhi/DeandreSugandhi_T1A3/README.md

 ## Style Guide

 This application follows the code conventions suggested in the [PEP 8](https://peps.python.org/pep-0008/) style guide for Python code (van Rossum, et al., 2023).
-[Pylint](https://pypi.org/project/pylint/) and its [Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=ms-python.pylint) is used to help maintain consistent adherence to PEP 8.
+[Pylint](https://pypi.org/project/pylint/) and its [Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=ms-python.pylint) is used to help maintain consistent adherence to PEP 8 (LogiLab & Pylint Contributors, 2023).
 However, there are a few instances where PEP 8 suggestions are intentionally not being applied to the code.
 While most of the code is limited to 79 characters per line, as suggested by van Rossum, et al., (2023) (PEP 8), some lines of code are longer than this, as based on personal judgement, they would not be as readable or function as intended if separated into multiple lines.

 ## Features & Functionalities

-__Terminal Connect Four__ is a terminal application for playing the traditional __Connect Four__ game, with several added functionalities.
+__Terminal Connect Four__ is a terminal application for playing the traditional __Connect Four™️__ game (Hasbro, Inc., 2023), with several added functionalities.

 ### Connect Four Match

-The feature generates a __Connect Four__ board and game pieces for a PvP (Player vs Player) match between 2 players.
-The match follows the traditional rule of __Connect Four__, using the standard-size game board (7 columns and 6 rows) and winning conditions (4 pieces stacked horizontally, vertically, or diagonally).
+The feature generates a __Connect Four™️__ (Hasbro, Inc., 2023) board and game pieces for a PvP (Player vs Player) match between 2 players.
+The match follows the traditional rule of __Connect Four™️__ (Hasbro, Inc., 2023), using the standard-size game board (7 columns and 6 rows) and winning conditions (4 pieces stacked horizontally, vertically, or diagonally).
 Players take turns placing their pieces on the board by inputting a column number to drop their pieces in until a winning or game draw condition is met.

-The players are also able to input two additional commands in addition to a column number for dropping pieces. __"Clear"__ simulates the slider underneath a traditional __Connect Four__ board, which clears the board of all its pieces effectively resetting the game state. __"Surrender"__ allows a player to forfeit a match and grant automatic victory to the other player.
+The players are also able to input two additional commands in addition to a column number for dropping pieces. __"Clear"__ simulates the slider underneath a traditional __Connect Four™️__ board (Hasbro, Inc., 2023), which clears the board of all its pieces effectively resetting the game state. __"Surrender"__ allows a player to forfeit a match and grant automatic victory to the other player.
 Game records are then recorded into the user accounts the players' are logged into, unless guest accounts are used (see below).

 ### User Account System